ICB was founded by Ian Budd in 1976.

 After outgrowing the Media Centre and one interim location, ICB purchased its own 10,000 square feet facility in 1993.

 While architecturally different from the Media Centre, this building has proven to be an exceptional facility for providing customer service and support.

-In 2004, ICB purchased an adjacent facility that brought an additional 12,000 square feet of space.
-We now house our expanding installation, service, and engineering departments in that location.
+In 2004, and again in 2013, ICB purchased adjacent facilities that brought an additional 22,000 square feet of space.
+We now house our expanding installation, service, and engineering departments in those locations.